starling-home-hub/camera-dashboard/README.md

 Starling Developer Connect API: Nest Camera Web Dashboard Example.
 Demonstrates connecting to the SDC API, and displaying a dashboard of all your cameras with periodic snapshots.

+Requires a [Starling Home Hub](https://starlinghome.io) with firmware 8.0 or above.

 # Create an SDC API key for this app
 1. Go to `setup.starlinghome.io` in your browser
 2. Go to the *Starling Developer Connect* section, and make sure the HTTP server is enabled